Top of the Rock: Inside the Rise and Fall of Must See TV by Warren Littlefield with T. R. Pearson

 Published by Doubleday in 2012

-If you remember the giant television shows of NBC's heyday in the 1980s and 1990s this book will be fascinating.
+If you remember the giant television shows of NBC's heyday in the 1980s and 1990s, Top of the Rock will be fascinating.
 Shows like Cheers, Cosby, Law & Order, ER, Will & Grace, Friends, Frazier, 3rd Rock From the Sun, Mad About You and Seinfeld ruled the airwaves.
 Thursday nights were dominated by NBC and NBC usually made more money on that night than the other six nights combined - literally billions of dollars.

 Warren Littlefield was directly involved in the creation of these shows or the in the decision to put them on the air.
 Littlefield tells the story of "Must See TV" through the voices of the participants themselves.
 The book is literally a series of quotes with very little in the way of narration from Littlefield himself.
 Littlefield calls it "oral history" format.
 If this book were a movie, it would be one of those "talking head" documentaries full of people talking.